maniospas/Blombly/docs/material/design.md

 # Language Design

-Here is a summary of Blombly's design and philosophy going forward.
-The main point is that the language should stay simple, with emphasis on reusing code without wrestling with its definition scope to get closure right.

 ## Vision

-You should be able to read the syntax almost immediately after going through the basics.
-One afternoon worth of reading is enough to start writting code.
-Implementation details are also automated by the virtual machine, and you only need to focus on writting algorithms.
+You should be able to read Blombly's syntax almost immediately after going through the basics.
+One afternoon worth of reading is enough to start writing code.
+Implementation details are also automated by the virtual machine, and you only need to focus on writing algorithms.
 Finally, the language addresses common development needs with a few simple interfaces.
 At heart, I want to create a comprehensive language that is easy to pick up and fun to work with for small and mid-sized projects.
 I hope it's to your liking. 😊